 "Ireland has made a good job of building a proto-Silicon Valley.
 By attracting global high-tech names to the country, it provides a high-tech hinterland in which smaller companies can grow...a whole ecosystem of support."
 Ben Rooney, The Wall Street Journal Europe.

-Department of Computer Science, University College Cork
+School of Computer Science and Information Technology, University College Cork

 The International Office, UCC contact details